 Cash is oxygen for any business, and especially for small businesses who usually find it harder to issue debt or secure loans.
 Making sales and issuing invoices does not immediately generate cash, payments on those invoices still need to be collected.
-To say it in accounting-speak, accounts receivables need to be converted to cash.
+To say it in accounting-speak, sales orders need to be converted to cash.

 Just the words “days sales outstanding” seem to suggest that it will tell you the number of days that sales are outstanding.
 So a DSO of 30 could be expected to say that it takes an average of 30 days to collect payments.
 But no!
 What a DSO of 30 really means is that the amount of money in accounts receivable equals 30 days of average daily sales.
 Maybe that’s interesting, but it’s not a way to measure collections performance.

 DSO ratio = accounts receivable / average sales per day